kien206/object-detection/README.md

 # Object Detection

-2023.1 Introduction to Deep Learning Capstone Project This repository contains the process of training for each model in the project.
+2023.1 Introduction to Deep Learning Capstone Project.

+This repository contains the process of training for each model in the project.

 ## Dataset